 Ian McFarlane

 This is arguably the definitive guide to pop and rock music by Australian recording artists from the 1950s to the 1990s.
-It includes information on Peter Doyle and on Mick Flinn's group the Mixtures.
-The New Seekers even get brief mentions in the entries for James Taylor Move (page 326), Procession (page 498) and the Seekers (page 564).
+It includes information on Peter Doyle and on Mick Flinn's group The Mixtures.
+The New Seekers even get brief mentions in the entries for James Taylor Move (page 326), Procession (page 498) and The Seekers (page 564).

-Whilst the link with the Seekers is obvious enough (ex-Seeker Keith Potger founded the New Seekers), the links with the other two bands are more obscure.
+Whilst the link with The Seekers is obvious enough (ex-Seeker Keith Potger founded the New Seekers), the links with the other two bands are more obscure.
 In the case of James Taylor Move, the link is with band members Alan Tarney and Trevor Spencer, who worked as session players for the New Seekers and wrote and produced their 1977 single Give Me Love Your Way.

 The link with Procession is the song Anthem (One Day In Every Week).
 Written by Procession band members Brian Peacock and Mick Rogers, the song was released as the group's début single in January 1968 with the title Anthem.
 The group re-recorded the song and re-issued it as a single in February the following year, this time with the title One Day In Every Week.
 Neither version made it into the charts.
 It wasn't until 1978 when the New Seekers recorded the song (rolling both titles into one) that Anthem (One Day In Every Week) finally became a hit.